French and Paris Cuisine, info and facts

 What you get if you buy a tasting passport?
 You can be sure to experience Paris cuisine and French gastronomy.
 This happens because you can access the sampling of French food products around 3 areas of the city.

-Going in all the most typical shops, you will also have the chance to buy the best quality souvenirs.
+Going to all the most typical shops, you will also have the chance to buy the best quality souvenirs.
 Even if the best gift is to live an experience like this!